All About Vanilla for Baking

 Today we are diving into arguably the most common flavoring used in baking, vanilla.
 Vanilla is one of the most popular flavors used worldwide and it is incredibly common to use it in baked goods.

 If you’ve ever baked anything in your life then you likely have a little bottle of vanilla extract in your cupboard.
-But there are many other vanilla products available, and today I am partnering with my favorite vanilla brand, Rodelle Vanilla, to discuss some of the different forms of vanilla you can use in your baking.
+But there are many other vanilla products available and they all have their best uses.

 What is Vanilla?